wanglingsong/JsonSurfer/README.md

 * Parse json using streaming.

-    Streaming can saves you from memory-hogging.
+    Streaming can save you from memory-hogging.

     But what if the json object is complicated (i.e. desired value nested deeply)?

-    Luckily, most of popular json library like Gson and Jackson provide powerful streaming API, however, they are not convient enough in this case, um.. at least for me.
+    Luckily, most of popular json library like Gson and Jackson provide powerful streaming API, however, they are not convenient enough in this case, um.. at least for me.

 ## Getting started
 [JsonPath](http://goessner.net/articles/JsonPath/)